moonrockbytes/ucbmlai-a51-driver-coupon-analysis/docs/final_analysis_report.md

 ---

-## Practical Recommendations for Targeted Marketing
+## Recommendations for Targeted Marketing

-Below are practical, prioritized tactics to increase redemption while reducing wasted impressions.

 1) Route-aware sending (high priority)
    - Only send location/reachability-based coupons when `direction_same == 1` (or predicted on-route).
 This increases redemption and reduces cost-per-redemption.